 We are pleased that you are considering our students for your hiring needs.
 We look forward to working with you.

 Carnegie Mellon created the first quantitative finance degree in 1994.
 Today, our Master of Science in Computational Finance (MSCF) is considered by many to be the top quantitative financial engineering program of its kind.
-Structured as the joint-venture between four Carnegie Mellon colleges (the Tepper School of Business, the Mathematical Sciences Department, the Department of Statistics, and the School of Information Systems and Management at the Heinz College) the MSCF program offers a rigorous and cohesive set of twenty-five courses designed specifically for the needs of the quantitative finance industry.
+Structured as the joint-venture between four Carnegie Mellon colleges (the Department of Statistics & Data Science, the Heinz College of Information Systems and Public Policy, the Department of Mathematical Sciences and the Tepper School of Business.) the MSCF program offers a rigorous and cohesive set of twenty-five courses designed specifically for the needs of the quantitative finance industry.

 To schedule a recruiting visit, please contact: